ninabarzh/broomstick/content/posts/defendable-internet2.md

 responsibility.

 To build a defendable internet would require more than protocols and patches.
-It would demand cultural change, political courage, economic realignment, and perhaps most difficult of all, human patience.
+It would demand cultural change, political courage, economic restructuring, and perhaps most difficult of all, human patience.

 At present, such things appear scarcer than IPv6 adoption.
 And so we stumble forward on a machine cobbled together with duct tape and denial, telling ourselves that it is progress, while privately hoping that the next catastrophic